19 DAY - JOURNEY TO THE CENTER OF THE EARTH

 Scenery - Enjoy the kind of sensory overload that can only be experienced when riding through a kaleidoscope of landscapes, altitudes and climates

-Medellin is undoubtedly the one Colombian city that’s undergone the most drastic change in the last two decades and now shines resplendent as a beacon of tourism in the country.
-Like a bad kid turned really, really good, the city entices over 2.5 million tourists a year nowadays, with its young, dynamic, laid-back and arty vibe.
-The Wall St Journal named Medellin the "Most Innovative City in the World" way back in 2013 – and the city has gone from strength to strength ever since.
+Medellín is undoubtedly the one Colombian city that’s undergone the most drastic change in the last two decades and now shines resplendent as a beacon of tourism in the country.
+Like a bad kid turned really, really good, the city entices over 2.5 million tourists a year nowadays, with its young, dynamic, laid-back, and arty vibe.
+The Wall St Journal named Medellín the "Most Innovative City in the World" way back in 2013.

-This is one hell of a city to explore for a few days before the start of your tour!
+This is a great city to explore for a few days before the start of your tour!

-From the moment we get off our bikes, you’ll realize that everything about Jardín is authentic.
-This is the Colombia every guide book seems to miss, the one that backpackers never hear about and the one, perhaps above all others, that personifies real life in this incredibly blessed nation.
+From the moment you get off your bike, you’ll realize that everything about Jardín is authentic.
 Take a leisurely stroll around the main plaza of El Libertador Park, take a moment to smell the bright pink roses in the manicured garden, and ascend the bell-tower of the neo-Gothic Basilica of the Immaculate Conception, for breath-taking views.

 Have we mentioned the local melt-in-your-mouth milk candies yet?